 Over the years, she has developed an interest in arts management which has led her to work as an administrative assistant at the Accademia Internazionale dell’Opera Lirica G.Verdi in Terni, Italy, as well as to collaborate as an event coordinator with the Joaquin Achucarro Foundation in Dallas, TX.
 During these years she has managed programming, production and marketing of interdisciplinary events that combined music, dance, visual art and theater.

 In 2019 she completed a Master of Management in International Arts Management from HEC Montreal and Southern Methodist University of Dallas, which gave her the opportunity to explore arts management practices all over the world through study abroad campuses in the US, Canada, Colombia, China, India and Italy.

-Currently she is the administrative director of the theater company Joe Jack and John, as well as the sponsorships and fundraising manager for Contact Theater in Montreal.
+Currently, she is the administrative director of the theater company Joe Jack and John, as well as a projet manager of the vocal ensemble Les Rugissants in Montreal.

 Photo : Sarah England

 Pénélope Bourque completed the playwriting program at the National Theatre School of Canada in 2013, then co-founded the collective Ce n’était pas du vin with Véronique Bossé, who directed her play Iseult&Evaelle – un beau conte d’amour et de mort in 2016 as well as her dance-theater play for children La chasse aux billes in 2017.
 In addition to devoting her time to writing and translation, she also collaborates with the company Joe Jack et John as a writer and dramaturg (Dis Merci, presented in 2018 at Espace Libre), and the producer of, among others, Abîmés – quatre courtes pièces de Samuel Beckett)

 Photo : Maxime Côté